 Our first attempt to make an interface more efficient is to make it familiar.
 Unfortunately, using known patterns to create the illusion of familiarity hides process inefficiencies.
 It can look and feel right — tricking people into believing it’s efficient.
 Concentrate on the mechanics.
 Optimize the process.

-Consistency when interfaces are efficient
+Consistency when Interfaces are Efficient

 Using interfaces with similar goals shouldn’t demand learning separate processes.
 For example, pulling a door handle to enter a room, then pushing a door panel to enter the next room.
 If someone has taken the time to learn a process, use that knowledge.

 The desire to make a boring interface more exciting leads to abandoning familiarity.
 The trade is rarely worthwhile.
 The delight of assuming how an interface works, and being correct, is hard to beat.
-When an interface just works the person using it feels more competent.
+When an interface works the person using it feels more competent.
 In control.
 Powerful.

-Beauty when interfaces are consistent
+Beauty when Interfaces are Consistent

 When someone is using an interface, it should look and feel like other related interfaces.
 Not functionally consistent — aesthetically consistent.
 For example, imagine someone wearing pajamas to a black tie affair.
 Something went wrong.
 Pajamas are great, but not when everyone else is wearing a tux or a gown.